Free Iowa Records: Background Checks, Arrests & More

 How Do I Find Recent Arrests in Iowa?

-Iowa residents can use many tools to locate someone who was recently taken into custody.
-The Iowa City Police Department arrest blotter has a list of arrestees that’s updated every day.
+The Iowa City Police Department Arrest Blotter has a list of arrestees that’s updated every day.
 A site visitor can click on the case number next to the name to read more about their birthdate, the officer who arrested them, and whether or not they’ve been jailed.

 The booking feature provided by the Polk County Sheriff’s Office shows those who have been arrested within the last 24 hours.
 This doesn’t include people who committed federal crimes.

-The Dubuque County Sheriff’s recent arrest page lets users click the arrows at the bottom to flip through photos and arrest offenses.
+The Dubuque County Sheriff’s Recent Arrest Page lets users click the arrows at the bottom to flip through photos and arrest offenses.

 Locals can use similar methods with other police departments or sheriff’s offices.
 If that’s not doable, they can find the relevant phone numbers or email addresses through a search engine and contact the agencies directly.

-Iowa Federal & State Prison Inmate Search
+Iowa State & Federal Prison Inmate Search

-Iowa state records include information on individuals incarcerated in state and federal prisons.
 Searchers hoping to locate a loved one in a federal prison within the state of Iowa can look to the Iowa Department of Corrections (DOC) for assistance; the DOC’s offender search page allows site visitors to not only search by name and birthday but also by county and facility.
 Individuals can research one or all locations at the same time.

 Iowa Prison Offender Correspondence Information